abolfathzade/Synopsis-Analyzer/README.md

 ###Extending Features:

 Synopsis Analysis is plugin based, allowing developers to easily extend and experiment analyzing video and caching results for future use.

-Synopsis can analysize video and embed the following:

-###Metadata:

-* Dominant Color and Histograms for every frame, and globally for color similarity and sorting,
-* Perceptual hashing for perceptual similarity searching / sorting
-* Visual Saliency (areas of visual interest)
-* Motion amount, direction, and smoothness for every frame, and globally, for similarity and sorting.
-* Automatic feature tracking

 ###In Development: